Press & Media Resources

 Overrides congressional mandates

 Congress established a 180-day processing mandate for immigration benefit applications, requires asylum adjudication within 180 days, and explicitly prohibits discrimination based on nationality in visa issuance.
-These policies override all three provisions.
+These policies overrode all three provisions.

 Key Talking Points